I would like to join this photo tour in 2024 or later

-This 1-week photo workshop around the villages of Hetta and Kilpisjärvi in Finnish Lapland offers wonderful treats for you and your camera.
-We will concentrate on winter landscapes, snow patterns and of course the ever-mesmerizing Aurora Borealis.
+This 1-week photo tour around the villages of Hetta and Kilpisjärvi in Finnish Lapland offers wonderful treats for you and your camera.
+Going on a husky safari, exploring the wilderness with snowmobiles, winter landscapes, snow patterns, and of course the ever-mesmerizing Aurora Borealis.

-A maximum of six participants make this an intimate workshop.
+A maximum of six participants make this an intimate tour.
 Each person will have a lot of time for in-depth discussions regarding photos, gear and anything else.

 As always and everywhere, the weather is an unknown.
 The program and its order might change depending on the weather conditions.